Your Membership Dues in Action

 In today's challenging economy, members want to know now more than ever how their professional associations are helping them.
-This summary highlights a broad range of recent advocacy activities by the American Psychological Association Practice Organization (APA Practice Organization, or APAPO) to advance and protect the professional interests of practicing psychologists.
+This summary highlights a broad range of recent advocacy activities by the American Psychological Association Practice Organization (APA Practice Organization) to advance and protect the professional interests of practicing psychologists.

 The APA Practice Organization is a companion organization to the American Psychological Association (APA) established in 2001 to enable new and expanded advocacy activities that support the psychology practice community.
 Created as a 501 (c)(6) organization under Internal Revenue Service (IRS) rules, the APA Practice Organization is able to advocate free of IRS restrictions and prohibitions that apply to activities of a 501(c)(3) organization like APA.

 The Practice Organization’s activities are limited only by available resources.
 Membership dues payments to the Practice Organization from licensed APA members provide vital resources for sustaining our wide ranging advocacy work – from protecting the doctoral standard for the independent practice of psychology to challenging rate cuts for psychological services, supporting litigation against abusive managed care practices and representing professional psychology’s interests on Capitol Hill.
 You help others.
 We help you.

 Katherine C. Nordal, PhD

 P.S.
 We are always eager for our practitioner members to let us know how we can meet your professional interests and needs.
 Please email us or call toll-free, (800) 374-2723.